 Don’t just put in your offer and pray for the best, write a cover letter for the seller and tell them how much you love their home.
 You can include photos of your family and build a relationship.
 If you get to know the seller and create a rapport, they will be much more likely to choose your offer.

 Working with an agent is another great survival tactic this summer in a real estate bidding war.
-With an agent by your side, it’s easy to go to battle for what you want.
+With an agent by your side, it’s easy to go to battle for what you want and secure your dream home with a low mortgage rate.
 If you’re looking for a real estate agent in Southern California, you can search for experts near you on our site or reach out and we’ll match you with a top agent.